xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 len(df["SIC Code"}.unique())
 ```

 Data covers 326 industries.
 The data includes 4518 rows and 20 variables.
+Most are quantitative results and collect financial information like total assets, return on assets, and so on; it also includes behaviour scores from external institutions like environmental disclosure score, social disclosure score and governance disclosure score.

 [Dictionary](#Dictionary) in [Data](#Data) explains the variables’ definitions.

 ### Biopharmaceutical Company